Have you ever thought of Cleaning with Bicarb Soda? It truly is magical stuff!

-Clean your chopping board – both wooden and plastic chopping boards can be freshened up by giving it a scrub with a paste of a tablespoon each of bicarb, salt and water.
-Give the boards a rinse afterwards and they’ll be good to go!
+Wooden and plastic boards can be refreshed by giving them a scrub with a paste of a tablespoon each of bicarb, salt and water.
+Rinse the boards afterwards.

-Make a paste of 2 parts bicarb to 1 part water and apply the paste to stains and marks on your benchtops, gently rubbing them in a circular motion.
-Wipe over with a wet cloth afterwards.
+Make a paste of 2 parts bicarb to 1 part water and apply to stains on your benchtops, gently rubbing in a circular motion, then wipe clean.

 Deodorise your fridge and pantry

 Just sit an open box of bicarb or some in an open jar in the fridge or pantry for up to 6 months to absorb food odours, discard it down the sink to give the drain a quick clean and freshen up.

 Wipe the inside of your bin with a damp cloth sprinkled with bicarb, then rinse.
 Once dry you can sprinkle a little bicarb in the bottom to keep it smelling fresh.

 Dirty saucepans and Tupperware a sprinkle of bicarb, topped with hot water and an overnight soak will get burnt food off saucepans and funky smells and stains off plastics.

 A sprinkle of bicarb, topped with hot water and an overnight soak will get burnt food off saucepans and funky smells and stains off plastics.

 Stainless Steel Sink Wet your sink, sprinkle baking soda over the surface, scrub, and then rinse before lining the sink with vinegar soaked paper towel for 20mins.
 Use a soft toothbrush with a bicarb paste to scrub sink rim and caulk.
 Your sink will sparkle.